KasarLabs/bitcoin-da/README.md

 ## Automated Testing with the Provided Script

 This repo comes with an automation script (`run_tests.sh`) which simplifies the testing process by handling node operations and test configurations.
+The script assumes a bitcoin node is already running.

 ### Preparations: